-After the sockets come the box film and MLCC capacitors.
+After the transistors come the box film and MLCC capacitors.
 These are all several different heights, but there aren't as many, so just do them all at once.
 Bend the leads at an angle to hold them in place.

 MLCCs and box capacitors are not polarized and will work in any direction.
-To keep things neat, though, it's recommended to put them all facing the same way.
+To keep things neat, though, it's best to put them all facing the same way so the values can easily be read.